Rosneft

 PJSC Rosneft Oil Company (Роснефть stylized as ROSNEFT) is a Russian integrated energy company headquartered in Moscow.
 Rosneft specializes in the exploration, extraction, production, refining, transport, and sale of petroleum, natural gas, and petroleum products.
 The company is controlled by the Russian government through the Rosneftegaz holding company.
 Its name is a portmanteau of the Russian words Rossiyskaya neft (Российская нефть).

-Rosneft was founded in 1993 as a state enterprise and then incorporated in 1995, acquiring a number of state-controlled gas and oil assets.
+Rosneft was founded in 1993 as a state enterprise and then incorporated in 1995, acquiring many state-controlled gas and oil assets.
 It became Russia's leading oil company after purchasing assets of the former oil company Yukos at state-run auctions.
-After acquiring OJSC TNK-BP in 2013, then one of the largest oil companies of Russia, Rosneft became the world's largest publicly traded petroleum company.
+After acquiring OJSC TNK-BP in 2013, one of the largest oil companies in Russia, Rosneft, became the world's largest publicly traded petroleum company.

-Rosneft is the third largest Russian company and the second-largest state-controlled company (after Gazprom) in Russia in terms of revenue (₽4,134 billion).
+Rosneft is the second largest Russian company and state-controlled company in Russia in terms of revenue (₽4,134 billion).
 Internationally, it is one of the largest oil companies, ranking 24 in terms of revenue.
 In the 2020 Forbes Global 2000, Rosneft was ranked as the 53rd-largest public company in the world.
-The company operates in more than twenty countries around the world.
+The company operates in more than 20 countries around the world.

 History

 Origins

 Rosneft has played a major role in the history of Russia's oil industry.
 The first use of the name Rosneft dates back to the late 19th century, when exploration of oil fields in Sakhalin began in 1889.
-Most of Rosneft's current assets were established during the Soviet era.
+Most of Rosneft's current assets were acquired during the Soviet era.

 1990s

 Rosneft was established in 1993 as a unitary enterprise with assets previously held by Rosneftegaz, the successor to the Soviet Union's Ministry of Oil Industry.
 During the early 1990s, almost all Russian oil companies and refineries were extracted from Rosneft to form ten integrated companies.
-Later their number was halved as a result of acquisitions.
+Later, their number was halved due to acquisitions.
 On 29 September 1995, an Order of the Government of Russia No. 971 transformed Rosneft into an open joint stock company.

 In March 1996, Rosneft founded the Russian Regional Development Bank.

-Rosneft struggled financially and operationally during the 1998 Russian financial crisis with decreased production due to poor assets and decreased retail sales with an underused refining capacity.
-In July 1998 the Russian government tried to sell Rosneft, but it failed.
+Rosneft struggled financially and operationally during the 1998 Russian financial crisis with decreased production due to poor assets and lower retail sales with an underused refining capacity.
+In July 1998, the Russian government tried to sell Rosneft, but it failed.

 In October 1998, the Russian government appointed Sergey Bogdanchikov as president.
 The company owned two obsolete refineries and several low-productive and poorly managed oil-producing assets.
 In the late 1990s, plans for Rosneft's privatization in Russia were made, but due to competition with equally influential pretenders, they were not carried out.